adelphi-ed-tech/au-courses/courses/open-ed.md

 Your grade in this area will be a combination of self-, instructor-, and peer-evaluations.

 ### Critical Essay
 Choose an area of interest that has arisen out of the course readings and discussions and write a reflective essay on this topic.
 Follow [Chris Higgins' Notes on the critical-interpretive essay](http://www.studyplace.org/wiki/Notes_on_the_critical-interpretive_essay) for the structure of this essay, which should be: _focused_, _interesting_, _motivated_, and _controversial_.
 The chapters in _Cognitive Capitalism, Education, and Digital Labor_ are typical of writing in this style.
 You should refer closely to the texts that we engage with during the semester in your writing.
 Your work must properly cite your sources.
-You may use endnotes, APA, Chicago, MLA, or any other writing style for this paper, as long as it is consistent and clear.
+Since we will be compiling our essays together, you should use APA style.
+You may include endnotes in your essay as well

 Essays must be approximately 5,000 words long (about 10 pages).
 They will be posted online for discussion in our last week of the semester.
 This is strictly an individual assignment (one essay per person).
 You should work with your study group to draft and improve your essay.
 I strongly suggest that everyone schedule an appointment with the [Writing Center](http://students.adelphi.edu/writingcenter/) before you turn in your draft, and then again before you turn in your final essay.

-You must turn in a **draft of your essay** on 11/21.
+You post a **draft of your essay** on 11/21.
+Post your essay on Google Docs and share the link with the class (and your editor) on Moodle.
 You will be assigned another classmate as the editor for your work.
 This person will be outside of your study group, to give you a different perspective.
-You are encouraged to also send drafts to your study group for comments. **Comments on the draft you are editing are due on 11/28.**
+You are encouraged to also solicit comments from your study group. **Comments on the draft you are editing are due on 11/28.**

 **Your final essay is due on 12/12.** Late work will not be accepted for this assignment and there will not be an opportunity to re-write your final draft.
 Avail yourself to the resources in your personal learning network to ensure that you turn in high quality work.

-The final essays will be **collected into an e-book** and published using a Creative Commons license on the Educational Technology program website as our contribution to the study of Open Education.
+The final essays will be **collected into an e-book and website** and published using a Creative Commons license on the Educational Technology program website as our contribution to the study of Open Education.

+Your grade for the final paper will be based on the jouranl article evaluation process from the _[Journal of Peer Production](http://peerproduction.net/)_

+Their reviewers consider:

+1. Is the subject matter relevant?
+2. Is the treatment of the subject matter intellectually interesting? _Does the author cite relevant literature to support the claims_?
+3. Are there any noticeable problems with the author’s means of validating assumptions or making judgments?
+4. Is the article well written?
+5. Are there portions of the article that you recommend be shortened, excised or expanded?

+From [Process: Appendix A](http://peerproduction.net/peer-review/process/). _modifications appear in italics_

+Three people will read your essay and offer a grade and comments: the instructor, an outside reviewer, and a fellow student from the class.
+Your grade for the essay will be the average of these three grades.